Eggplant Functional Text Preferences

 To revert the settings shown on this panel to those saved to the "Defaults" text style, click the Restore Defaults button in the bottom left corner of the panel.

-All of the text platform information you define in Text Preferences is stored in a property list within your user account.
+All of the text style information you define in Text Preferences is stored in a property list within your user account.

 Mac and Linux: ~/Library/Eggplant/TextPlatform.plist

-To share platform definitions with another user account, copy this file into that account’s Library\Eggplant folder.
-(This folder is not created until the user changes a text preference.)
+To share style definitions with another user account, copy this file into that account’s Library\Eggplant folder.
+(This folder is not created until the user changes a text style.)